Leah Jamieson

-Leah H. Jamieson (born August 27, 1949, in Trenton, NJ, USA) is an American engineering educator, currently the Ransburg Distinguished Professor of Electrical and Computer Engineering at Purdue University.
-Jamieson was a founder of the Engineering Projects in Community Service program (EPICS), a multi-university engineering design program that operates in a service-learning context.
+Leah H. Jamieson (born August 27, 1949) is an American engineering educator, currently the Ransburg Distinguished Professor of Electrical and Computer Engineering at Purdue University.
+Jamieson was a co-founder of the Engineering Projects in Community Service program (EPICS), a multi-university engineering design program that operates in a service-learning context.
 She is a recipient of the Gordon Prize.
 From 2006-2017, she served as the John A. Edwardson Dean of Engineering at Purdue.

 Jamieson was elected a member of the US National Academy of Engineering in 2005 for innovations in integrating engineering education and community service.
 She served as the 2007 President and CEO of the Institute of Electrical and Electronics Engineers (IEEE).

 Biography

-Jamieson was born in 1949 and grew up in New Jersey, USA.
+Jamieson was born in 1949 and grew up in New Jersey.
 She received the B.S. degree in mathematics in 1972 from the Massachusetts Institute of Technology (MIT).
 She received M.A. and M.S.E. degrees in 1974 and a Ph.D. in 1977, all three from Princeton University.

 Jamieson has worked as Professor of Engineering at Purdue University since 1976.
 Her research interests include speech analysis and recognition; the design and analysis of parallel processing algorithms; and the application of parallel processing to the areas of digital speech, image, and signal processing.
 She has authored over 200 journal and conference papers in these areas and has co-edited books on algorithmically specialized parallel computers (Academic Press, 1985) and the characteristics of parallel algorithms (MIT Press, 1987).
 She served Purdue as Director of the Graduate Program in Electrical Engineering (1990–94), Director of Graduate Admissions (1994–96), Interim Head of the School of Electrical and Computer Engineering (2002), and Associate Dean of Engineering for Undergraduate Education (2004–06).
 She is currently the Ransburg Distinguished Professor of Electrical and Computer Engineering at Purdue University and holds a courtesy appointment in Purdue's School of Engineering Education.
 From 2006-2017, she served as the John A. Edwardson Dean of Engineering at Purdue.